Chairperson: Robyn Lugar

 Students graduating with a degree in social work are prepared to pursue the masters in social work degree, as well as to enter the workforce as a generalist practitioner.
 Entry-level social workers find positions that provide services relating to case management, children and youth, aging, mental health, family services, corrections and criminal justice, physical and mental disabilities, alcohol and substance abuse, medical health care, community and neighborhood services, occupational social work, schools, and income maintenance.

 The curriculum includes courses in the liberal arts and in the social work profession, and integrates theory and practice through a variety of classroom experiences and agency settings.
 The professional foundation includes course work on social work values and ethics, diversity, social and economic justice, populations-at-risk, human behavior and the social environment, social welfare policy and services, social work practice, research, and the field practicum.
 Field placement experiences help students develop observational, communication, and assessment skills while providing opportunities to work with individuals, small groups, families, organizations, and communities.
-The social work program is accredited by the Council on Social Work Education.
+The Social Work Program is accredited by the Council on Social Work Education.

 Advising is a central component of the social work major.
 All social work majors must meet with the department’s advisement coordinator to develop an academic plan upon entry into the major and also prior to registering for any semester of classes.
 The department’s advisement coordinator can be contacted through the department office.
 Students must notify the advisement coordinator of all scheduling changes that they make, and students who drop a class, fail a class, or earn below a C in any social work course must meet with the advisement coordinator to adjust the academic plan.
-It is the responsibility of the student to keep regular contact with the advisement coordinator to ensure the proper sequencing of courses.
+It is the responsibility of students to keep regular contact with the advisement coordinator to ensure the proper sequencing of courses.

 The Department of Social Work offers a number of co-curricular activities.
-All students have the opportunity to enroll in the departmental Learning Community during their first semester, and students with an interest in international affairs are encouraged to study abroad during the summer between their sophomore and senior years.
+All students have the opportunity to enroll in the departmental Learning Community during their first semester, and students with an interest in international affairs are encouraged to study abroad during the summers between their sophomore and senior years.
 The department also supports a lecture series, a film series, a senior trip, and a Social Work Association.